Super Rugby: Highlanders hold on to edge Jaguares

 Now, the Highlanders could certainly lay claim to that position, and they've solidified their status as the third best team in the New Zealand conference.
 With no New Zealand teams left on their schedule, it looks relatively locked in that the southerners will be in the Super Rugby playoffs, and their recent victories have been commendable considering the All Blacks they've had sidelined.

-This afternoon they were missing the injured Ben Smith and Waisake Naholo, while Liam Squire made his return off the bench, leaving a few holes in the squad which were initially exploited by the Jaguares.
+This afternoon they were missing the injured Ben Smith and Waisake Naholo, while Liam Squire was unused off the bench, leaving a few holes in the squad which were initially exploited by the Jaguares.

 The visitors made several alarmingly easy clean breaks – the most impactful by Sebastian Cancelliere, who burst through on halfway and placed a well-weighted kick for Matias Moroni to cross in the tackle of Josh Ioane.